 Let’s review a few tips and tricks for holiday promotions.

 Start thinking about your promotions now.
 It’s never too early to start planning!
 And remember, really focus on Cyber Week, specifically Black Friday, to put your best foot forward.
-Configure your campaigns and promotions early to allow time for testing.
-Use Business Manager to create and schedule your holiday campaigns, promotions, and content slots well in advance of the holiday rush.
+Configure your campaigns and promotions early in Page Designer to allow time for testing.
+Use Commerce Cloud Business Manager to create and schedule your holiday campaigns, promotions, and content slots well in advance of the holiday rush.
 Use the storefront toolkit to view and test everything you’ve configured.

 Consistent Shopping Experience

-Provide a consistent shopping experience.
-Use content slot messaging throughout the storefront to reinforce email messaging.
-Have a contingency plan.
+Provide a consistent shopping experience across your email and website promotions.
+Use content slot messaging throughout the storefront to reinforce email messaging, and make sure you have a contingency plan.
 Review the last few years to see what has worked and build upon it.